An Efficient Transfer Learning Framework for Multiagent Reinforcement Learning: Multiagent Policy Transfer Framework (MAPTF)

-where, $A(s',\vec{\omega}|\psi)$ is the advantage function which can be approximated as $Q_{\vec{\omega}}(s',\vec{\omega}|\varpi)-\max_{\vec{\omega}' \in \vec{\Omega}}Q_{\vec{\omega}}(s',\vec{\omega}'|\varpi)$, and $\xi$ is a regularization term to ensure explorations \citep{bacon2017option}.
-Then, given each state $s$, MAOPT-GOA selects a joint option $\vec{\omega}$ following the $\epsilon$-greedy strategy over the joint option-value function.
-Then MAOPT-GOA calculates the cross-entropy $H(\pi_{\omega^i}|\pi^i)$ between each intra-option policy $\pi_{\omega^i}$ and each agent's policy $\pi^i$, and gives it to each agent respectively, serving as a complementary optimization objective of each agent, which means that apart from maximizing the cumulate reward, the agent also imitates the intra-option policy $\pi_{\omega^i}$ by minimizing the loss function $L_{tr}^i$.
-The imitation for the intra-option policy is terminated as the option terminated, and then another option is selected to provide advice for the agent.
-The formula of the loss function $L_{tr}^i$ is given as follows:
+To transfer useful knowledge among agents, MAPTF calculates the distance $\text{Dis}(\pi^{\omega}|\pi^i)$ between each exploited policy $\pi^{\omega}$ and each agent's policy $\pi^i$, and transfers the loss to each agent respectively, serving as a complementary optimization objective for each agent.
+This means that apart from maximizing the cumulate reward, each agent also imitates another agent's policy $\pi^{\omega}$ by minimizing the loss function $L_{tr}^i$ as follows:

-where, $f(t)=0.5+\tanh(3-\mu t)/2$ is the weighting factor of $H(\pi_{\omega^i}|\pi^i)$. $\mu$ is a hyper-parameter that controls the decrease degree of the weight.
+where, $f(t)=0.5+\tanh(3-\mu t)/2$ is the discounting factor. $\mu$ is a hyper-parameter that controls the decreasing degree of the weight.
 This means that at the beginning of learning, each agent exploits knowledge from other agents mostly.
 As learning continues, knowledge from other agents becomes less useful and each agent focuses more on the current self-learned policy.
-Note that we cannot calculate the cross-entropy between the discrete action policies directly.
-To remedy this, we apply the softmax function with some temperature to the discrete action vectors to transform the actions into discrete categorical distributions.

-In MAOPT-GOA, each advice given to each agent begins and ends simultaneously.
-While for each agent, when to terminate the reusing of other agents' knowledge should be decided asynchronously since the degree of familiarity to the environment of each agent is probably not identical.
-Moreover, in many realistic scenarios, we can only obtain each agent's local information due to the partial observation.
-Therefore, a more flexible way to advise each agent is necessary.
-In the following section, we describe the second type of MAOPT in detail.
+We consider the MAPTF is a general framework that can be combined with any existing Deep RL and MARL algorithms.
+For policy-based algorithms, the corresponding term is the cross-entropy loss: $\text{H}(\pi^{\omega}|\pi^i)$ (and other choices of the distance metric are also suitable).
+For value-based algorithms, MAPTF measures the distance of two Q-value distributions.